It's a dream for many people to become digital nomads. Having the freedom to work remotely from anywhere in the world sounds appealing.

-Make sure you both want to live as digital nomads
+Well, the first thing to consider is to make sure you both want to live as digital nomads.

 Digital Nomad Lifestyle

 Upon returning to Canada, we were broke, depressed and unsure of the future.
 But for 6 months we had a taste of what being a digital nomad was, so we went back to work to save as much money as we could, and spent every spare moment researching how to become travel bloggers.

 We’ve now been digital nomads, full-time, 10 years.